 This section relates to annual submission of information for individual insurance and reinsurance undertakings only.

 The reporting instructions for template S.04.04 should be read in conjunction with the reporting instructions for S.04.03 and S.04.05.
-Across these three templates, entities shall report all business from two distinct perspectives: location of underwriting and location of risk.
+Across these three templates, entities shall report all business from two perspectives: location of underwriting and location of risk.
 Template S.04.04 focuses on the location of underwriting.

+The country of underwriting shall be understood as the country of law applicable to the contract.

-In the event that the location of underwriting and location of risk are identical for all insurance and reinsurance business, template S.04.05 is not required and an entity shall report S.04.03 and S.04.04 only.
+In the event that the location of underwriting and location of risk coincide for all insurance and reinsurance business (for each underwriting entity and each line of business), template S.04.05 is not required and an entity shall report S.04.03 and S.04.04 only.

 This template shall be reported from an accounting perspective (i.e. Local GAAP, or IFRS if accepted as local GAAP); however, it shall be fulfilled using the lines of business as defined in Annex I to Delegated Regulation (EU) 2015/35.
 Undertakings shall use the recognition and valuation basis as for the published financial statements (i.e. no new recognition or re-valuation is required) except for the classification between investment contracts and insurance contracts when this is applicable in the financial statements.

 The information in these templates shall be presented gross, without deduction of reinsurance ceded.

-The information shall be reported distinguishing between the business underwritten in the country in which each of the underwriting entities (as listed in template S.04.03) are established and business underwritten in each of the other countries belonging to the EEA under freedom to provide services (FPS) by each of the underwriting entities.
+The information shall be reported distinguishing between the business underwritten in the country in which each of the underwriting entities (as listed in template S.04.03) are established and business in each of the other countries belonging to the EEA under freedom to provide services (FPS).

-Any business underwritten by an underwriting entity which is not underwritten under freedom to provide services shall be classified as business underwritten in the country in which the underwriting entity is established.
+Any business underwritten by an underwriting entity which is not underwritten under freedom to provide services shall be classified as business underwritten in the country in which the underwriting entity is established and shall appear in C0010.
+The total business underwritten by the entity under freedom to provide services shall appear in C0020.